ketanchangotra/Udacity-Project/README.md

 - No. of Beds
 - Availability in 90 days

+For the Blog post please refer to link  (https://medium.com/@ketanchangotra/airbnb-listing-price-prediction-672f271a63f9)
 ### Licensing, Authors, Acknowledgements, etc.
 The project has been completed by myself.